Lake St. Martin First Nation

-Lake St. Martin First Nation (Obashkodeyaang) is a First Nations government and Treaty 2 signatory.
+Lake St. Martin First Nation (Obashkodeyaang) is a Canadian First Nations government and Treaty 2 signatory.

 The First Nation was based primarily at Lake St. Martin about 225 km northwest of Winnipeg until May 2011.
 When a massive flood hit Manitoba, the Government of Manitoba decided to divert water to Lake St. Martin in order to protect cottage, and agricultural properties on other bodies of water.
 As a result all the housing at Lake St. Martin First Nation was destroyed.
 As of 2019, approximately 1,000 flood evacuees are still displaced.